f3l1p3v4/portfolio-2024/_posts/preview.md

 ---
-id: 04
+id: 02
-title: Server and Client Components
+title: Dynamic Routing and Static Regeneration
-description: React Server Components allow developers to build applications that span the server and client.
+description: How to use incremental static regeneration using dynamic routes.
 tags: Reactjs, Typescript
-date: "2023-01-08"
+date: "2023-03-04"
 ---

 Until now, trying to style an article, document, or blog post with Tailwind has been a tedious task that required a keen eye for typography and a lot of complex custom CSS.